Abigail Brand: Secret Invasion

-Brand is present at The Peak, S.W.O.R.D.s headquarters, when it is destroyed by a Skrull posing as Dum Dum Dugan.
+Brand is present at The Peak, the headquarters of S.W.O.R.D., when it is destroyed by a Skrull posing as Dum Dum Dugan.
 Due to an emergency suit, she and a few other S.W.O.R.D. agents are able to survive in space long enough to witness the arrival of the Skrull armada in Earth space.
 She later is able to board one of the Skrull armada's ships by breaking into the exterior.
 After making it to the control/camera room, she witnesses the death and destruction the Skrulls are causing all over Earth, which makes her shed a tear.
-She is discovered by a Skrull youngster and a guard, who subsequently points his gun at her.
+She is discovered by a Skrull and a guard who subsequently points his gun at her.
 She outsmarts the guards and kills every Skrull on board.
-She frees their prisoner, the hero Mister Fantastic, who takes her to the Savage Land.
+She frees Mister Fantastic who takes her to the Savage Land.
 She sees that all of the "Earth heroes" who had crash landed there were actually Skrulls.
-Brand later flies the Avengers to New York to participate in the final battle against the Skrull forces.
+Brand later flies the Avengers' splintered groups to New York to participate in the final battle against the Skrull forces.

-After the Invasion
+Aftermath

 Beta Ray Bill visits Agent Brand aboard the rebuilt Peak seeking information on the whereabouts of Galactus.
 Brand confirms that S.W.O.R.D., as well as similar agencies of other species, share sightings of Galactus among themselves.
 Brand gives Bill the information but stressed that the world eater must never find out who gave him the information lest Galactus seek revenge on Earth.
-She also approaches Jessica Drew to recruit her into S.W.O.R.D., which she accepts.
-On Jessica's first mission, Brand sends her to Madripoor as well as giving her an alien detector.
+She also approaches Spider-Woman to recruit into S.W.O.R.D., which Jessica Drew accepts.
+On Jessica's first mission, Brand sends Jessica to Madripoor as well as giving an alien detector.